Create Fast Insert Scripts

 .

-As you can see with the parameter p_data_table_name_not_like =>
+As you can see from the p_data_table_name_not_like => '%\_HIST,LOGGER%'

-escape '\' and table_name not like 'LOGGER%' escape '\')
+and table_name not like 'LOGGER%' escape '\'

-p_data_table_name_like => 'CAT\_%,USERS,ROLES,RIGHTS'
+For the parameter p_data_table_name_like => 'CAT\_%,USERS,ROLES,RIGHTS'

-the tables are filtered
+the tables are filtered as follows:

-in this way: where ... and (table_name like 'CAT\_%' escape '\' or table_name
+and ( table_name like 'CAT\_%' escape '\'

-like 'USERS' escape '\' or ... /*you get the idea*/)
+or table_name like 'USERS' escape '\'

-is set
+parameter is set to 1000

-The resulting insert scripts are looking like so:
+The resulting insert scripts look like this:

 -- Script generated by PLEX version 2.4.2 - more infos here: https://github.com/ogobrecht/plex